IHE/HIE-Whitepaper/README.md

 point of service is unknown at the time of the referral.
 Dr. Suwati decides to write a referral letter and to create an image file of the X-ray of Mary's leg.
-Dr. Suwati employs her EMR to write this letter and the image file to a USB key using the [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) profile.
+Dr. Suwati employs her EMR to write this letter and the image file to a USB key using the [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html) Profile.
 She then gives the USB key to Mary so that she may take the files with her to the orthopedist.